HigherOrderCO/Kind/README.md

 [HVM](https://github.com/kindelia/hvm) via
 [NbE](https://en.wikipedia.org/wiki/Normalisation_by_evaluation).
-It can also compile programs to HVM and [Kindelia](https://github.com/kindelia/kindelia), and can be prove and verify mathematical theorems.
+It can also compile programs to HVM and [Kindelia](https://github.com/kindelia/kindelia), and can be used to prove and verify mathematical theorems.

 Example
 -------